 During the census, 459 individual gorillas were found in 50 groups and 13 solitary individuals.

-2011 was when Bwindi Mountain Gorilla population census was conducted before and 400 individuals were found there in 36 groups and 16 solitary individuals.
+2011 was when the Bwindi Mountain Gorilla population census was conducted before and 400 individuals were found there in 36 groups and 16 solitary individuals.

 To have the process successful, the survey was conducted by the Protected Area Authorities of Uganda and the Democratic Republic of Congo which is the Uganda Wildlife Authority as well as the Institute Congolais pour la Conservation de la Nature respectively.

 This was under the Greater Virunga Transboundary Collaboration and support from donors and partners.

 How the 2018 Bwindi – Sarambwe Mountain Gorilla population census was done

-Mountain gorilla survey is a process that is tiresome and full of determination.
-If you are wondering, how the Gorilla population census was done, and here is how it looked like;
+The Mountain gorilla survey is a process that is tiresome and full of determination.
+If you are wondering, how the Gorilla population census was done, here is what it looked like;

 Before setting off for the survey, individuals from the three countries where Mountain Gorillas inhabit including trackers, researchers, veterinarians, and others underwent training on technical skills, collecting samples, and using GPS.
 They were later divided into 12 teams with 6 visiting the forest at a time.